All Episodes

 I think there's a lot of evil on this earth.

-In the last century alone, a hundred million people were killed in the name of some governmental whatever, fanaticism, Mao, China.
+In the last century alone, 100 million people were killed in the name of some governmental whatever, fanaticism, Mao, China.

-Uh you can look at Stalin, Russia, Nazi Germany, Fascism, Imperial Japan, Tojo, uh, the the the killing fields of Cambodia.
+You can look at Stalin, Russia, Nazi Germany, fascism, Imperial Japan, Tojo, the killing fields of Cambodia.

 I am just a signpost to point them to the scriptures and by those be persuaded.

-You know, Jesus talked about hell in forty six different verses because that's what he saved us from.
+You know, Jesus talked about hell in 46 different verses because that's what he saved us from.

-Again, I'm just a signpost to point him to those scriptures.
+Again, I'm just a signpost to point them to those scriptures.

-Quick Do you feel that this is now your calling in life that you've been called to tell this story and to warn people this is real and it's you don't want to end up here.
+That you've been called to tell this story and to warn people this is real and you don't want to end up here.

 And the Lord told me to go and tell people because a lot of churches aren't teaching the truth about hell today.